brokyo/seeker_ii/docs/roadmap.md

 ### Current Session
-- [] Stage change is overriding stage config params

 ### Active Concerns
-- [] Ratchet doesn't seem to work
+- [] Create motif UI one loop ahead of playing transform when ratcheting

 ### Near Term Priorities
+- []

+### Bugs

+### Long List
 - [] Update motif playback to new architecture
 - [] Update clear motif to new architecture
 - [] Update config to new architecture

-### Bugs

-### Long List
+- [] Pull Grid Keyboard out as its own component
 - [] Static voltage out
 - [] Note Event Refactoring
 -- [] Create consistent note event structure in a single place